Encharted Cook

 ♡ Make a dinner all in one pot as my mom did.
 Add carrots and potatoes to the pot with the corned beef during the last 45 minutes of cooking.
 Cook for 20 minutes and then add the cabbage.

-Can I make it in advance?
+Can I make traditional corned beef and cabbage in advance?

 Corned beef can be made in advance and stored refrigerated until you are ready to serve it.
 However, the cabbage will always taste best if cooked just prior to serving it.

-Store leftover corned beef and cabbage in a sealed container in the refrigerator for up to 3 days.
+Store leftovers in a sealed container in the refrigerator for up to 3 days.
 You can store the corned beef separately from the cabbage or store them together and portion them out as meals.

-Can I freeze Corned Beef and Cabbage?
+Can I freeze traditional corned beef and cabbage?

 You can freeze the corned beef in a freezer-safe container for up to 3 months.
 However, steamed or boiled cabbage does not freeze well.